Montgomery Blair High School: Social Studies Department

 MBHS's Social Studies Department offers honors and AP-level U.S. History, American Government and Politics, and World History, the department also offers elective courses such as African American History, Latin American History, European History, Middle East History, Comparative Government, Comparative religion, Cultural Anthropology, Administration of Justice, International Human Rights, Peace Studies Seminar, Economics, and Psychology.
 It was also the first in the region to offer courses in Women's Studies and the History of Hip-Hop.

 Athletics

-The student athletics program currently offers 23 different varsity and 8 junior varsity sports, with a total of 42 teams:
+The student athletics program offers 23 varsity and 8 junior varsity sports, with a total of 42 teams: